Roar (song): Live performances

 Perry first performed "Roar" at the 2013 MTV Video Music Awards, in a specially-made boxing ring under the Brooklyn Bridge, at the end of the ceremony.
 She performed the song on Saturday Night Live on October 12, 2013.
 While hosting We Can Survive: Music for Life on October 23, 2013, she performed the song with Sara Bareilles, Bonnie McKee, Ellie Goulding, Kacey Musgraves, and duo Tegan and Sara.
 She also performed the song on the Australian version of The X Factor on October 28, 2013.
 Perry then performed the song the following day at the Sydney Opera House.
 She performed the song on German TV show Schlag den Raab on November 16, 2013.
 On December 14, 2013, Perry performed "Roar" at the NRJ Music Awards, but suffered technical difficulties which resulted in her performance being stopped by the host halfway through who asked for it to be restarted.
 This led many to believe that Perry had initially been lip-syncing the performance.
 NRJ later released an apology to Perry, stating that she had been singing live but that the wrong mix of the song was played over her live vocals, which resulted in her being visually out of sync with the backing track.

 On May 25, 2014, Perry performed the song at BBC Radio 1's Big Weekend in Glasgow.
 On February 1, 2015, Perry performed the song during the Super Bowl XLIX halftime show.
 On July 28, 2016, she performed it at the 2016 Democratic National Convention.
 On May 27, 2017, Perry performed the song as her finale at BBC Radio 1's Big Weekend in Hull.
 On June 4, 2017, Perry performed "Roar" at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing.

 On May 7, 2023, Perry performed "Roar" at the Coronation Concert outside Windsor Castle in celebration of the coronation of King Charles III and Queen Camilla.

-On January 30, 2025, Perry performed the "Roar" at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
+On January 30, 2025, Perry performed "Roar" at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
+On January 17, 2026, Perry performed "Roar" on Joy Awards 2026 that took place in Saudi Arabia alongside Firework and Dark Horse.